-The Business of Betting is the world’s pre-eminent gambling podcast.
-It features intelligent conversations with professional bettors, operators, academics and technologists.
+The Business of Betting is the world’s leading gambling podcast.
+It features intelligent conversations with the most successful people in the gambling industry.

-- Podcast profile and all recommend resources by category
+- Podcast profile and all recommended resources by category

 - Most recommended tools and resources

 - Advice on how to win long term

 Over 150 books and authors have been recommended on the podcast.
 These are the most common and relevant recommendations.
 Less than half are specifically about gambling!